Allied missions against Milne Bay

-At mid-day, a Val and 4 Zeros attacked.
-No. 1 Strip) with the Zeros strafing and the Val dive bombing.
+At mid-day, a Val and 4 Zeros attack Gurney Airfield (No. 1 Strip) with the Zeros strafing and the Val dive bombing.
 On the ground they destroyed a P-40 Kittyhawk from 75 Squadron parked on the runway.
-Eight P-40s from 76 Squadron were airborne and attacked them.
-The Val was shot down by F/Sgt Bob Gray, crashing several miles to the west of airstrip, the first aerial victory over Milne Bay.
+During the attack, eight P-40s from 76 Squadron were airborne and intercepted them.
+The Val was shot down by F/Sgt Bob Gray, crashing several miles to the west of the airfield.
+This was the first aerial victory over Milne Bay.

 August 11, 1942 (Air Raid No. 2)